 Assessing Testing Requirements

-When assessing your testing requirements, one of the first considerations should be the average load rate and the load frame capacities of the concrete break machines, taking into account the live load during the tests.
-These capacities typically range from 250,000 to 650,000 lbf (1,112 to 2,891 kN).
-The selection of a machine with the appropriate total capacity should be based on the types of tests it will conduct, including the final load for:
+When evaluating your testing needs, start by considering the concrete break machines’ average load rate and load frame capacities.
+These are crucial, especially the live load during tests.
+Capacities usually vary from 250,000 to 650,000 lbf (1,112 to 2,891 kN).
+Choose a machine with the right total capacity based on the tests it will perform, including the expected final load for:

 Considering Additional Features and Options